Uniformly Distributed Measures have Big Pieces of Lipschitz Graphs locally: Abstract

 \section{Abstract}

 The study of uniformly distributed measures was crucial in Preiss' proof of his theorem on rectifiability of measures with positive density.
 It is known that the support of a uniformly distributed measure is an analytic variety.
 In this paper, we provide quantitative information on the rectifiability of this variety.
-Tolsa had already shown that $n$-uniform measures are uniformly rectifiable.
-Here, we prove that a uniformly distributed measure is locally uniformly rectifiable.
+Tolsa had already shown that $n$-uniform measures have big pieces of Lipschitz graph(BPLG).
+Here, we prove that a uniformly distributed measure has BPLG locally.